replicatedhq/replicated-docs/docs/enterprise/installing-embedded-airgapped.md

 To provision an embedded cluster:

-1. Extract the contents of the kURL `.tar.gz` bundle that you downloaded:
+1. In your installation environment, extract the contents of the kURL `.tar.gz` bundle that you downloaded:

    ```bash
    tar -xvzf FILENAME.tar.gz
    ```

+   Replace `FILENAME` with the name of the file.

 1. Run one of the following commands to create the cluster and install KOTS in air gap mode: